 Getting there: District Line or Overground to Kew Gardens, or trains from Waterloo, Vauxhall or Clapham Junction to Kew Bridge.

-The real wonder is to be found at the crystal grotto, a shimmering restored grotto, which is one of the few of its kind in this country, filled with hundreds of thousands of crystals including calcite, gypsum, quartz, and fluorite.
+But the real wonder is to be found at the crystal grotto, a shimmering restored grotto, one of the few of its kind in this country, filled with hundreds of thousands of crystals including calcite, gypsum, quartz, and fluorite.

-Have a stroll down his ‘thinking path’ and see if you can feel your own mind cogs whirring, or just take in the impressive collection of carnivorous plants, marvel at re-creations of twelve of his experiments.
+Have a stroll down his ‘thinking path’ and see if you can feel your own mind cogs whirring, or just take in the impressive collection of carnivorous plants, and marvel at re-creations of 12 of his experiments.

 Relax in a Japanese garden in W11

-All that walking takes its toll on the feet, so take it easy and enjoy a bit of peace and calm at the Kyoto Garden which is part of Holland Park.
+All that walking takes its toll on the feet, so take it easy and enjoy a bit of peace and calm at the Kyoto Garden, which is part of Holland Park.
 Immaculately maintained, gifted and built by the Japanese, it will make you forget the commercial sprawl of the nearby Westfield mega mall.
-Stop and see the Koi Carp, roaming Peacocks, bridge and a waterfall.
+Stop and see the koi fish, roaming peacocks, bridge and a waterfall.

 Head to the beach

-Most Londoners head to parks on those precious, dwindling sunny days, but there are few decent urban beaches too.
-Most of the time these mean imported sand in unlikely places like Camden Roundhouse and Queen Elizabeth Olympic Park.
-There are a couple that feel slightly closer to real thing.
+Most Londoners head to parks on those precious, dwindling sunny days, but there are a few decent urban beaches too.
+Most of the time, these mean imported sand in unlikely places like Camden Roundhouse and Queen Elizabeth Olympic Park.
+There are a couple that feel slightly closer to real thing, though.

 Getting there: Underground to Ruislip (Metroolitan and Piccadilly Lines) then bus (bus stop B) H13 bus from Ruislip station.

-If you’re wondering why they look a little unusual, that’s because they were modelled using fragmentary evidence available at the time (1850s), but they were the world’s first attempt to recreate life-size versions of the beasts.
-There is a massive hedgerow maze too, a proper one that you can’t see over, well unless you’re very tall!
+If you’re wondering why they look a little unusual, that’s because they were modelled using fragmentary evidence available at the time (the 1850s), but they were the world’s first attempt to recreate life-size versions of the beasts.
+There is a massive hedgerow maze too, a proper one that you can’t see over, unless you’re very tall!